Adele Had The Time Of Her Life Singing At Her BFF's Wedding

 Not only did Adele sing at Dockrill’s party, but she officiated the ceremony.
 Adele and Dockrill have been longtime friends, and according to E!
 News, the song “My Same” from her album 19 is about their friendship.

 Adele is notoriously elusive when it comes to performing in front of audiences: her last full set at a concert was way back in 2017.
-But based on this enthusiastic set and rumors of a fourth studio album (rumors she seemed to confirm), it looks like we might be able to expect more live music from Adele soon — fingers crossed.
+But based on this enthusiastic set and rumours of a fourth studio album (rumours she seemed to confirm), it looks like we might be able to expect more live music from Adele soon — fingers crossed.

 Advertisement